vagridz/computer_science_book_reviews/books.md

 List of books to be read:

+## Bash

+- Black Hat Bash: Creative Scripting for Hackers and Pentesters

+## Bonus

+Attacking Network Protocols: A Hacker's Guide to Capture, Analysis, and Exploitation

 ## Bug Bounty

 - Bug Bounty Bootcamp: The Guide to Finding and Reporting Web Vulnerabilities